Abbreviated Contents

 There are several sources of information on using the API:

-• The book Using OpenMP provides an introduction to parallel programming and to OpenMP.
+- The book Using OpenMP provides an introduction to parallel programming and to OpenMP.

 It covers the language, the performance of OpenMP programs, common sources of errors, OpenMP implementation issues, and scalability via

-• The book Using OpenMP – The Next Step discusses the new features for providing thread affinity, tasking, vectorization through SIMD instructions, offloading code regions to accelerators, early termination of a parallel contruct amongst others.
+nested parallelism and combined OpenMP/MPI programs.
+The book has examples and a Forum associated with it. - The book Using OpenMP – The Next Step discusses the new features for providing thread affinity, tasking, vectorization through SIMD instructions, offloading code regions to accelerators, early termination of a parallel contruct amongst others.

-• Lawrence Livermore Lab published an OpenMP tutorial.
+- Lawrence Livermore Lab published an OpenMP tutorial.

-• Other resources can be found here.
+- Other resources can be found here.

 Contents of the API